-The facility consists of an indoor ice surface and summer dry floor surface, skate sharpening, concession operation, meeting room, community hall with a kitchen and bar area.
-It has a seating capacity of 1,200 people with a total spectator capacity of 4,400 people, is wheelchair accessible with two sets of washrooms, ample parking and is adjacent to the skateboard park.
+The facility consists of an indoor ice surface and summer dry floor surface, concession operation, meeting room, community hall with a kitchen and bar area.
+It has a seating capacity of 1,200 people with a total spectator capacity of 1,400 people, is partially wheelchair accessible with two sets of washrooms, ample parking and is adjacent to the skateboard park.

 For more information on the Bracebridge Memorial Arena, visit the Facility Rentals and Locations page.
 Please check the schedules below for a list of sponsored skate times.

 There will be free skating on the following dates:

 Friday March 10- PA Day 1:00 to 2:45 pm Sponsored by Muskoka Originals Hockey Club

 Monday March 13- Friday March 17 1:00 to 2:45 pm Sponsored by Paul & Lea Kane Remax North Country